KenKundert/quantiphy/README.rst

    >>> known_units = Quantity.get_preference('known_units')
    >>> Quantity.set_preferences(known_units = known_units + ['m'])

+Alternately, the options are class attributes that can be read or set directly.

 Finally, you can override the preferences on an individual quantity by monkey-patching the quantity itself.
 Doing so will override the global preferences on that quantity: